Mougin turret: Description

 Mougin guns had a maximum range of about 7500 m.
 The guns themselves were made by de Bange.
-25 turrets were built at a cost of 205,000 francs each, primarily at Commentry near Montluçon.
+Twenty-five turrets were built at a cost of 205,000 francs each, primarily at Commentry near Montluçon.

-Mougin Casemate
+Mougin casemate

-A variant on the Mougin turret is the Mougin casemate, which employs the 155mm Model 1877 gun on a hydraulic traversing carriage within an armored concrete casemate.
+A variant on the Mougin turret is the Mougin casemate, which employs the 155 mm Model 1877 gun on a hydraulic traversing carriage within an armored concrete casemate.
 The casemate has exceptionally low overhead clearance, resulting in a low profile above the ground.
-The gun can be traversed over a 60 degree arc, and can be elevated between -5 degrees and +20 degrees.
+The gun can be traversed over a 60-degree arc, and can be elevated between −5 degrees and +20 degrees.
 This narrow range limits the gun to direct fire with a range of 7100 m, as most indirect fire requires greater elevation.
 The firing port measures 40 cm by 35 cm, and can be blocked with a thick counterweighted armored shield when not firing.
 An interlock prevents firing while the shield is in the way.
 The gun's muzzle remains behind the movable shield and is not visible from the outside.

 The shielding around the firing chamber is a mixture of masonry, concrete, steel armor and earth shielding.
 The limited angle of fire, coupled with problems of noise and ventilation, limited installations to ten locations.
 None were ever fired in action, and most were removed for scrap by the Germans in 1943, or by the French Army after the war.